MaxCanntSwim/14-obsidian-git/ADS/DS/Trees/Terminology.md

 - **Child** of x: node y at lower end of an edge from x (K is a child of F)
 - **Sibling** of x: any node y other than × with same parent of x (G is sibling of H)
 - **Ancestor** of x: any node y in the unique upward path from × to the root, including x (ancestors of K: A,B, F, K)
-- **Descendant** of x: any node y in a downward path from x to the leaves, including * (descendants of B: B,E, F, I,J, K)
+- **Descendant** of x: any node y in a downward path from x to the leaves, including x (descendants of B: B,E, F, I,J, K)
 - **Root**: node without parent (A)
 - **Internal nodes**: nodes with at least one child (B,C, F)
 - **External nodes (leaves)**: without children (D,E, G, H, I,J,K)